Summer Internship Grants

 You will need to designate which grant(s) you would like to be considered for.
 Applications for the named grants will be evaluated first and, if you are not selected for one of those, you will automatically be considered for the Career Development Summer Internship Grant.

-You can review details for all application materials on the Apply for a Grant page.
+You can review details for all application materials on Handshake.
 Materials include the following.

 A committee of Career Development staff members, faculty and/or other staff members will evaluate your application.